 • Seed trays or small pots

-• Seed starting compost (light and free-draining)
+• Seed raising mix (light and free-draining)

 • Grow light or sunny window